 Hades, the ruler of the dead, often depicted as distant and cold rather than evil.
 He seldom leaves his kingdom and assumed to seat on his throne most of the time with his scepter and guarded by his multiheaded hound Cerberus.
 Even more, he punishes any subjects that escape.
 On one of his rare visits to the ground, he encountered the charming maiden, Persephone.
-Everyone close to her especially called her as Kore.
-She is the daughter of Hade’s brother Zeus, king of the Greek gods.
-And furthermore, the daughter of his sister, Demeter, the goddess of Agriculture.
+Everyone close to her dearly calls her Kore.
+She is the daughter of Hades’ brother Zeus, the divine king of the Greek gods.
+And furthermore, the daughter of his sister, Demeter, the goddess of the Agriculture.

-Persephone assisted her mother in fertilising the Earth while supporting its inhabitants for harvest.
+Persephone helped her mother in fertilising the Earth while leading mankind for harvest.
 The glimpse of her beauty melted his icy heart.
 It is as if an inflamed arrow struck his heart.
 It was love at first sight.
-Hades sought the agreement of Zeus to marry the Persephone.
+Hades sought the agreement of Zeus to marry Persephone.
 The girl who captured his whole-being.
 But there was a problem, Demeter was against this idea.
 She rejected the proposal and made all possible measures to protect her child, assigning nymphs to keep an eye on her.

 King and Queen of the Underworld – Hades wife

-More determined to unite with his dear Persephone, while the maiden was enjoying the fields and flowers of Pergusa Lake near Enna, Hades emerged from the volcanic chamber of Mount Etna in Sicily riding a golden chariot carried by four black mystical horses and abducted(or maybe eloped with) Persephone.
+More determined to unite with his beloved, while the Persephone was enjoying the fields and flowers of Pergusa Lake near Enna, Hades emerged from the volcanic chamber of Mount Etna in Sicily riding a golden chariot carried by four black mystical horses and abducted(or maybe eloped with) Persephone.
 He brought her to his realm as the new Queen of the underworld and the sole wife of the King of souls.
 A few believed that intimacy and admiration made Persephone developed feelings to Hades and eventually fell in love.